jmrmcode/pest-monitoring-landscape-model/README.md

 3. Open the R script corresponding to your sampling strategy:
    - `Requena_Mullor_et_al_R_code_clusterSampling.R`
    - `Requena_Mullor_et_al_R_code_randomSampling.R`
-4. Edit the paths to the shapefiles in the script to match your local directory structure.
+4. Edit the paths to the shapefiles in the script and output directory to match your local directory structure.
 5. Edit the *range.fraction* attribute in *inla.barrier.pcmatern()* to select the desired level of greenhouse resistance to pest dispersal, i.e., 0.2 (strong) or 0.8 (weak).
 6. Run the script in R. Model fitting and evaluation will be performed, and outputs will be saved as `.csv` files in the specified output folder.
 7. To analyze different landscapes (e.g., scarce, dense, and moderate greenhouse density), modify the shapefile names and mesh parameters accordingly within the script.